tallan/angular-electron/README.md

   }
 };
 ```
-we will exclude the console polyfill as we can use the browser console and for the purposes of this tutorial we will set the fs polyfill resolution to false.
-If you need to use fs or other similar functionality in your applications you will need to import them from a library like browserify and resolve fs: using the require browserify library instead of false.
+we will exclude the console polyfill as we can use the browser console and for the purposes of this tutorial, we will set the fs polyfill resolution to false.
+If you need to use fs or other similar functionality in your applications, you will need to import them from a library like browserify and resolve fs: using the require browserify library instead of false.
 False will ignore any dependency errors for that functionality.

 Now that we have a custom webpack config we need to tell Angular to use it when building the application.
 Open your angular.json file and look for the builder property in the architect folder (projects:{app-name}:architect:build:builder)